 - Cara A. Finnegan, Associate Professor of Communications at University of Illinois at Urbana-Champaign, has created a unique and candid statement on technology use for her syllabus that addresses the issue of technology and the problem of divided attention.

 - Vanderbilt’s Acceptable Use Policy has text that can easily be incorporated into a syllabus to explain student computing privileges and responsibilities.

 - The University of Wisconsin–Milwaukee has developed Guidelines for Electronic and Wireless Devices in the Classroom, which includes a useful list of expectations for students.

 In addition to a written policy, there are also techniques you can incorporate into your teaching that will help you manage students’ use of wireless in the classroom.
 One simple technique is to have a screen-up and screen-down time in order to focus student attention.
 This strategy, as well as others can be found by exploring the links below.

 Leveraging wireless technology in your class is another way to help manage their use during class.
-Associate Professor of Psychology at Ball State University, Lisa Huffman, tells how she uses wireless technology in the classroom.

-The Teaching, Learning, and Technology Group has developed a collection of instructional strateges for teaching with technology based on Chickering and Gamson’s “Seven Principles for Good Practice in Undergraduate Education.”
+The Teaching, Learning, and Technology Group has developed a collection of instructional strategies for teaching with technology based on Chickering and Gamson’s “Seven Principles for Good Practice in Undergraduate Education.”
 This rich resource is contains an assortment of practical ideas you can incorporate into your teaching.